phdcommitee/btc2025/index.md

 #### Conference: 10th September

 # Conference Research Lines

-## Biology, Aquaculture & Seafood Quality
+1. Biology, Aquaculture & Seafood Quality
-## Global Changes, Ecosystems Services & Human Impacts
+2. Global Changes, Ecosystems Services & Human Impacts
-## Marine Biotechnology
+3. Marine Biotechnology

+# Keynote Speakers
+To be announced soon

 This website is still under construction
 Thank you for your understanding